 - whether an employee’s refusal of an employer’s request is reasonable.

 The Fair Work Commission may deal with the dispute via conciliation or mediation.
 If this does not resolve the dispute, then the matter may be heard and orders made, which could include setting aside a direction, or substituting a different direction or any other order the Commission considers appropriate taking into account fairness between the parties.

 Generally, the Fair Work Commission cannot assist with claims for underpayments of wages and entitlements.
 If your employer is withholding the JobKeeper payment from you or making any unauthorised deductions, you should contact the Fair Work Ombudsman or a lawyer to advise you about the claim process.

 The JobKeeper wage subsidy has helped many businesses to keep staff employed.
 However, the difficult reality is that many employers will not be able to keep paying all of their employees’ wages when JobKeeper ends and may have to let some staff go.

 In the event that an employer decides to let staff go, it must comply with the terms or any applicable contract of employment, award or enterprise agreement.
 This means that employer’s will still need to ensure employees are given the required notice, all annual leave and long service leave accruals are paid out on termination (noting that leave continues to accrue at an employee’s pre-JobKeeper hours/pay), and any consultation requirements are met if an employee is made redundant.

 Otherwise, employers will be leaving themselves open to an underpayment or unfair dismissal claim.

 If you would like more information on unfair dismissals or redundancies, please visit our website to read articles on both of these topics.

-If you need advice or think you may have a dispute or claim, please contact one of our friendly employment lawyers on (03) 5434 6666 for a no-obligation discussion about your concerns.
+If you need advice or think you may have a dispute or claim, please contact us on (03) 5434 6666 for a no-obligation discussion about your concerns.